 When comes to prescription drugs, they can be expensive and can be difficult to pay for out of pocket.
-With workers’ compensation, however, prescription drugs become much more accessible and affordable as they are usually reimbursed in full or partially depending on the specific case.
+With workers’ compensation, however, drugs become much more accessible and affordable as they are usually reimbursed in full or partially depending on the specific case.

 How to get your prescriptions filled